Financial aid applicants must meet the federal eligibility requirements for aid, and if asked, provide documents as needed to support eligibility:

 - You must be a U.S. citizen or eligible non-citizen.

-- You must be accepted and currently active in a graduate or professional degree program.
+- You must be accepted and currently active in a graduate or professional degree program, or a financial aid-eligible non-degree graduate program.

 - For most financial aid programs, and for loan deferment, you must enroll in your program at least half-time.
-Your classes must be taken for credit and must be part of your degree program.
+Your classes must be taken for credit and must be part of your degree program or financial-aid eligible non-degree program.
 Audited courses are not eligible for financial aid consideration.
-In addition, if it is determined that you have completed your degree requirements, or if you wish to repeat a course for which you have previously earned credit, your financial aid options are limited: please contact the Office of Financial Aid for more information.
+In addition, if it is determined that you have completed your degree or your aid-eligible non-degree graduate program requirements, or if you wish to repeat a course for which you have previously earned credit, your financial aid options are limited and you should contact the Office of Financial Aid at DePaul Central for more information.

 - You must be in good academic standing and making satisfactory academic progress in your course of study.